jmoiron/johnny-cache/docs/queryset_cache.rst

 Savepoints
 ----------

+Johnny supports savepoints, and although it has some comprehensive testing for savepoints, it is not entirely certain that they behave the same way across the two backends that support them.
+Savepoints are tested in single and multi-db environments, from both inside and outside the transactions.

-Preliminary savepoint support is included in version 0.1.
-More testing is needed (and welcomed).
-Currently, the only django backend that has support for Savepoints is the PostgreSQL backend (MySQL's InnoDB engine `supports savepoints <http://dev.mysql.com/doc/refman/5.0/en/savepoint.html>`_, but its backend doesn't).
-If you use savepoints, please see the :ref:`manual-invalidation` section.
+Currently, of the backends shipped with Django only the PostgreSQL and Oracle backends support savepoints (MySQL's InnoDB engine `supports savepoints <http://dev.mysql.com/doc/refman/5.0/en/savepoint.html>`_, but the Django MySQL backend doesn't).
+If you use savepoints and are encountering invalidation issues, please report a bug and see the :ref:`manual-invalidation` section for possible workarounds.

 Usage
 ~~~~~